 SecDefaultAction "phase:2,log,auditlog,deny,status:403"

-Then restart modsecurity.
+Then restart modsecurity:

-Testing now shows the block:
+Testing now shows the block with HTTP 403:

-[root@localhost modsecurity]# curl -I https://host.domain.com/?../etc/passwd
+curl -I https://haproxy.domain.tld/?../etc/passwd

 content-length: 93